HettiJayawardena/Jmeter/README.md

    It is assumed that URL can be changed in the future, therefore a base URL has been added

    And finally a tabular report with a graph is generated

+   2. performance.jmx
+      The peformance of www.jedox.com is tested using jp@gc - Stepping Thread Group.
+The results are shown in different graphical methods

+   3. RegularExpression.jmx

+      The use of regular expression in Jmeter is tested.
+First it navigate to  www.jedox.com main page and navigate to a sub-page based on the regular expressions specified.